Strangelyodd/Shelf-Talker-Utility-V1.2/README.md

 - **📱 Responsive Design**: Works on desktop, tablet, and mobile devices
 - **🔒 Secure & Offline**: All data stays on the local computer, no network required

+## 🆕 **Enhanced v1.4 Features**

+- **🛡️ Duplicate Detection**: Prevents duplicate entries with user confirmation dialog
+- **📝 Smart Defaults**: Auto-sets description to "None" when only title/author provided
+- **📚 Library Alphabetization**: Sorts ignoring "The", "A", "An" articles for proper library order
+- **📊 XML Import/Export**: Excel-readable XML format for seamless data exchange
+- **🗂️ Database Organization**: Sort by title, author, date; view all entries with timestamps

 ## 📄 **Advanced File Features**

 - **📤 JSON Export/Import**: Backup and restore your complete database
+- **📊 XML Export/Import**: Excel-compatible format for data exchange and analysis
-- **📄 Word Document Export**: Professional .docx files with table formatting
+- **📄 Word Document Export**: Professional HTML tables optimized for cutting and printing
-- **✂️ Print-Ready Layouts**: Optimized for cutting and production use
+- **✂️ Print-Ready Layouts**: Alphabetized output optimized for production use
-- **📊 Human-Readable Formats**: Easy to review, edit, and share with team
+- **� Database Management**: Sort, filter, and organize entries within the application

 ## 🚀 **How to Use**